 Another area that looks ripe for growth is that of data analysis.
 Companies need people who understand how to use data for commercial advantage.
 Right now, there aren’t enough workers with the skills to fill all the roles in the economy.

-If you thought that 10 percent returns were good, then just wait until you see what you can expect from a college degree.
+If you thought that 10 percent returns were good, then just wait until you see what you can expect from the right degree.
 Over the course of a 30-year career, you could see upwards of a 1,000 percent return on your initial investment, much higher than a 10 percent return year on year.

 The ultimate effect will be that you will wind up in a much better financial position come retirement that had you worked in a non-degree job.
 You’ll also have to make fewer sacrifices along the way too.
 You’ll have more holiday opportunities and be able to live in a better home.
 You may be able to take more holiday and work fewer weekends too, enhancing your overall quality of life.